DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## To Do

+- [ ] Test the CDP Python Template
 - [ ] Add Miro workflow diagram into the playbook
 - [ ] (Steve) to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance
 - [ ] (Todd) Finish Deck for final playback - To be scheduled for the 27th.